onelonemonkey/alanandzack/src/content/blog/pulled-pork.md

 ---
 title: Pulled Pork
-description: "A ripped off pulled pork recipe"
+description: A ripped off pulled pork recipe
 pubDate: 2024-08-08T10:50:00.000Z
 ---

-Easy Slow Cooker BBQ Pulled Pork

-By:Nagi

-Published:8 Nov '19Updated:12 Jul '24

-321 Comments

-Recipe v Video v Dozer v

 My signature pulled pork recipe is slow roasted for 12 hours.
 This is my easy pulled pork recipe made in a slow cooker, a recipe loved by readers all around the world!
 High returns for minimal effort, pork is rubbed with a secret spice mix, slow cooked until the meat pulls apart effortlessly then tossed in a simple-yet-flavour-loaded homemade BBQ Sauce.

 Super economical, makes loads, freezes 100% perfectly and insanely moreish.
 Make sliders or a big Southern BBQ dinner plate complete with classic sides like Mac and Cheese, Cornbread and Coleslaw!